 Note, Updated this review in December with some wedding images after having used it in anger at a real wedding.

 Godox AD200 Introduction

 The Godox Wistro AD200 is a small, portable flash that fills a gap between hotshoe flashguns and more powerful studio flash systems.
-It has the equivalent power of three flagship hotshoe flashguns, but in one convienient package.
+It has the equivalent power of three flagship hotshoe flashguns, but in one convenient package.
 In practice it’s not that much larger or heavier than a regular hotshoe flash.

 As flash unit it supports all the features you would expect of a hotshoe flash.
 This includes TTL metering and high-speed sync (HSS).
-It also supports some you would not, such as interchangable heads and radio triggering.
+It also supports some you would not, such as interchangeable heads and radio triggering.